DevExpress/devextreme-documentation/concepts/05 Widgets/Form/30 Update Form Data Using the API.md

         });
     });

+##### Angular

-With Angular, two-way binding to a component property is sufficient to update [formData](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/formData.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData') at runtime.
+With Angular, Vue or React, two-way binding to a component property is sufficient to update [formData](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/formData.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData') at runtime.
 Swapping the whole **formData** object rerenders the widget from scratch; updating specific **formData** fields rerenders only the corresponding editors.

     <!--HTML-->
     <dx-form [(formData)]="employee"></dx-form>